Sushmitha2k6/Library-Management-System/README.md

 # Library-Management-System
-# Reg No:
+# Reg No:212224230282
-# Name:
+# Name:SUSHMITHA S
-# Date:
+# Date:18-09-2025

 # AIM:
 To develop the Library Management System using Star UML

 # Problem Statement:
-1.Library Management System is required to replace the manual tracking of books, member records, and lending activities, which is prone to errors and inefficiency.
+1. Library Management System is required to replace the manual tracking of books, member records, and lending activities, which is prone to errors and inefficiency.

-2.Manual processes cause difficulties in managing book availability, overdue returns, and accurate record-keeping of issued and returned books.
+2. Manual processes cause difficulties in managing book availability, overdue returns, and accurate record-keeping of issued and returned books.

-3.Library users face challenges in searching for books, checking availability, and reserving or renewing books without visiting the library physically.
+3. Library users face challenges in searching for books, checking availability, and reserving or renewing books without visiting the library physically.

-4.Librarians need an automated system to catalog books, manage memberships, track loans, and send notifications for due dates and fines.
+4. Librarians need an automated system to catalog books, manage memberships, track loans, and send notifications for due dates and fines.

-5.The system should support quick check-in/check-out, fine calculation, and generate reports on inventory, borrowing trends, and user activity.
+5. The system should support quick check-in/check-out, fine calculation, and generate reports on inventory, borrowing trends, and user activity.

-6.It must provide secure role-based access for users and librarians, ensuring data integrity and protecting sensitive user information.
+6. It must provide secure role-based access for users and librarians, ensuring data integrity and protecting sensitive user information.

-UML DIAGRAMS
+# UML DIAGRAMS :
+___

 # USE CASE DIAGRAM